OnixFlutterTeam/onix-flutter-bloc/README.md

 );
 ```

-or you can override the onSR method:
+or you can override the onSR method (don't do it for children):

 ```
 @override